Evgeny Sazonov

-Evgeny Sazonov (Евге́ний Сазо́нов; born 27 September 1936) Leningrad, RSFSR, USSR) is a theater director, teacher and artistic director of Theater of Youth Creativity (TYUT), Honored Cultural Worker of the RSFSR.
+Evgeny Yuryevich Sazonov (Евгений Юрьевич Сазонов; born 27 September 1936) is a Soviet and Russian theater director, teacher and artistic director of Theater of Youth Creativity (TYUT), Honored Cultural Worker of the RSFSR.

 Biography

 Evgeny's first degree was in Pediatrics.
 He graduated from Saint Petersburg State Pediatric Medical University and for several years worked as a pediatrician.

-In 1951 he enrolled in a drama club led by Matvey Dubrovin and that determined his subsequent life and career.
+In 1951, he enrolled in a drama club led by Matvey Dubrovin and that determined his subsequent life and career.

 He graduated from the Boris Shchukin Theatre Institute, majoring in directing for drama in Boris Zakhava's group.

 In 1974, after the death of the founder of Theater of Youth Creativity Matvey Dubrovin, he became the artistic director of TYUT.

-Among the students of Evgeny Sazonov, pupils of Theater of Youth Creativity contain many well-known people, such as Nikolay Fomenko, Alexei Devotchenko, Roman Trakhtenberg and many other theater workers and outstanding people of different professions.
+Among the students of Evgeny Sazonov, pupils of Theater of Youth Creativity consist of many prominent people, such as Nikolay Fomenko, Alexei Devotchenko, Roman Trakhtenberg, and many other theater workers and alumni of different professions.

 He is an honorable winner of the "Golden Sofit" (2016) - with a golden sign "For the dedicated work of many years on the education of new generations of theater for the Russian Theater".